top of page

 • Expanding founder capacity by reducing operational burden and enabling focus on leadership tasks like fundraising and advocacy

-What an Execution Partner Does and Does Not Do
+What a Fractional Executive Does and Does Not Do

 • Facilitate regular progress reviews with the founder and teams